 Failure to successfully meet any of these requirements will preclude faculty, staff, students, volunteers or contractors from working with minors.

 V. Criminal background checks

 All faculty, staff, students, and volunteers who will be working directly with, supervising, chaperoning or otherwise overseeing minors in university-sponsored programs or activities are required to clear a criminal background check prior to participation in said programs or activities.
 See USC’s Background Screening policy.
 Employees, volunteers, and students who work in seasonal programs and are not continuously employed by the university must clear another criminal background check prior to returning for a subsequent season.
 It is the responsibility of the program director of each covered program to ensure that each student, employee, or volunteer has cleared a criminal background check and been cleared to participate.
-The Background Clearance department maintains the list of individuals who have been cleared to participate.
+The Employment Screening Services department maintains the list of individuals who have been cleared to participate.

 Non-university organizations and entities that operate programs or activities on campus involving minors must conduct criminal background checks of their employees, volunteers, and representatives that are consistent with the university’s requirements.
 As part of the agreement to operate on campus, non-university organizations and entities that operate programs or activities on campus involving minors are responsible for ensuring that the appropriate background checks are completed for their employees, and must complete a certification form attesting that such background checks have been completed.